historic-trails/website/sites/fort-larned-national-historic-site.md

 %}
 In these two categories, Fort Larned's largest contributions were in hosting the meeting between General Hancock and the Comanche leaders in 1867, just prior to the start of "Hancock's War", and in its role in the Medicine Lodge Treaty.
 Both of these events are considerable parts of the fort's National Park Service exhibit.

 However, the fort itself played a relatively minor role in both of these events.
-After Hancock's expedition left the fort, they never returned, and mainly conducted their operations farther north, and while many diplomats and goods passed through the fort during the Medicine Lodge meetings, none of the negotiations took place in Fort Larned itself.
+After Hancock's expedition left the fort, they never returned, and mainly conducted their operations farther north, and while many diplomats and goods passed through the fort during the Medicine Lodge meetings, none of the important negotiations took place in Fort Larned itself.

-It may seem, then, that attributing these large events to this small fort is in some ways disingenuous,
+It may seem, then, that associating these large events to this small fort is disingenuous, and in some ways it is.
+Nonetheless, Fort Larned is one of the most well-preserved frontier forts, and as such, it preserves the history of these forts, as well as life on the 19th century frontier.
+In many ways, Fort Larned National Historic Site does not represent the actual, physical history of the fort itself, but instead represents the history of the frontier in the 19th century.